eric-y33/Acerola-Jam-0-Game/README.md

 Source code for my first person short story game "Extraction Order".
 More info/zip file download can be found [here on itch.io](https://berc33.itch.io/extraction-order).
-A playable web version is available [here](https://play.unity.com/mg/other/extractionorderwebgl).
+A playable web version is available [here](https://play.unity.com/mg/other/extractionorderwebgl), of which the code in this repository is for.